MOST BEAUTIFUL PLACES IN PORTUGAL – WHERE TO GO AND WHAT TO SEE

 Recommended by Arzo from Arzo Travels

-Sinatra, set amidst the pine-covered hills of the Serra de Sintra, is a cute and colorful town close to Lisbon that has been shown on Instagram feeds by most travel addicts and wondering where to visit in Portugal Sintra has to be added to your list.
+In the pine-covered hills of the Serra de Sintra, Sinatra is a cute and colorful town close to Lisbon that has been shown on Instagram feeds by most travel addicts and wondering where to visit in Portugal Sintra has to be added to your list.

 Why?
 Sinatra has several highlights that are worth visiting.
-The place is incredibly beautiful – most of all, the colorful castle, Pena Palace, is extremely Instagrammable and almost looks unreal.
+The place is wonderful – most of all, the colorful castle, Pena Palace, is extremely Instagrammable and almost looks unreal.

-Though Sintra has more historic buildings, we decided on a change of scenery, so our private tour guide brought us to the Parque Natural de Sintra and we were driven up to the Peninha Sanctuary – where we had great views.
+Though Sintra has more historic buildings, we decided on a change of scenery, so our private tour guide brought us to the Parque Natural de Sintra.
+We were driven up to the Peninha Sanctuary – where we had great views.
 It was very quiet and not busy.
 Though we saw a few hikers in that area, it is also possible to get there by car.

-The town center is quite small and the choices of cafes and restaurants are limited – however, having a cup of coffee is definitely a great idea.
+The town center is quite small, and cafes and restaurants’ choices are limited; however, having a cup of coffee is definitely a great idea.

 Whenever you visit the region of Sintra, make sure to have at least two days to explore the area.